ahough-godaddy/udacity-fullstackdev/linux-server-config/README.md

     CustomLog ${APACHE_LOG_DIR}/access.log combined
 </VirtualHost>
   ```
+  3. Enable the new site configuration `sudo a2ensite catalog.conf`
+  4. Disable the default configuration `sudo a2dissite 000-default.conf`
+  5. Restart Apache

 Do not allow remote connections
 Create a new database user named catalog that has limited permissions to your catalog application database.